adap/flower/doc/source/tutorial-quickstart-tensorflow.rst

 :og:description: Learn how to train a Convolutional Neural Network on CIFAR-10 using federated learning with Flower and TensorFlow in this step-by-step tutorial.
-.. title:: Federated Learning Tutorial: Train CNN with Flower & TensorFlow

 .. meta::
     :description: Learn how to train a Convolutional Neural Network on CIFAR-10 using federated learning with Flower and TensorFlow in this step-by-step tutorial.

 .. _quickstart-tensorflow: